 It’s not bad to want to serve our families well, but when we make perfection our goal we rarely do so with happy hearts.
 My mom and I grew stressed, there seemed insufficient time or oven space to get everything done in my little galley kitchen.
 Meanwhile I have no memory of what my kids were doing while I was busy worrying about a thawing turkey.

-So I hold tight to Psalm 17:1 ESV during the holidays which reminds us, “Better is a dry morsel with quiet than a house full of feasting with strife.”
+So I hold tight to Psalm 17:1 ESV during the holidays which reminds us, “Better is a dry morsel with quiet than a house Thanksgiving place setting with text of psalm 17:1full of feasting with strife.”

 There are so many instances this is true, but especially when we prepare for big gatherings.
 I’ve learned it’s better to have store bought stuffing than batches of Pinterest worthy meals if it means I have more time, joy, and peace with the people I love.